The regulatory system for environmental management and pollution control in Tasmania is provided for by a number of Acts.

 The Resource and Planning Stream of the Tasmanian Civil and Administrative Tribunal (TASCAT) resolves appeals and applications regarding a wide range of administrative acts and decisions.
 The Tribunal can also make orders protecting environmental or planning rights and values.

-Further information on the State Government's environmental management initiatives is provided on the NRE website.
+Further information on the State Government's environmental management initiatives is provided on the Department of Natural Resources and Environment Tasmania website.